brettshollenberger/codecabulary/Backbone Models.md

 # Backbone Models

 Backbone models hold application data and logic around that data, as in Rails.
+As in other languages, Backbone models declare a framework for our data.

 #### Model Creation: